MarwaAbdallah/Infoblox-monitor-subnet-changes/README.md

 The purpose of the following scripts is to :

-Query IPAM subnets, and compare to what we had the last time it was queried (ex : day before if executed everyday).
-A change is either a 'subnet added', or a 'subnet deleted' event.
+* Query IPAM subnets, and compare the retrieved list to the one from the last time the script executed (ex : day before if executed everyday)

-log any detected change, email stakeholders (security team, network team.....)
+  * If there is a new record (not present in the output of the list previously retrieved, but present in the list that has just been collected), a  new subnet was added
+  * If a record that was present in the list obtained previosuly is no longer present, a subnet was decomissioned (not common in practice)
+* Email a list of recipients (add emails of desired recipients, such as Network or Security teams, in `smail.py`

 ## Requirements